langchain-ai/langchainjs/CONTRIBUTING.md

 If you add support for a new external API, please add a new integration test.
 Integration tests should be called `*.int.test.ts`.

 Note that most integration tests require credentials or other setup.
-You will likely need to set up a `langchain/.env` file like the example [here](https://github.com/langchain-ai/langchainjs/blob/main/langchain/.env.example).
+You will likely need to set up a `langchain/.env` or `libs/langchain-community/.env` file like the example [here](https://github.com/langchain-ai/langchainjs/blob/main/langchain/.env.example).

 We generally recommend only running integration tests with `yarn test:single`, but if you want to run all integration tests, run: